lazaret/anuket/docs/index.rst

 Warning
 =======
-The developement is still at a very early stage and other choices have to be made before the 1.0 version.
+The developement is still at an early stage and other choices have to be made before the 1.0 version.
 In particulary take care of the facts than:

 * The database schema is subject to change
-* Colander may be choised over Formencode for forms validation
+* WTForms may be choised over FormEncode and Pyramid_simpleform
-* Pyramid_simpleform may be replaced by another form generator
-* A password checker have to be choised.
-Probably ctypescracklib or Pwtools
-* Alembic database versioning mecanism will probably be integrated
+* We may add a 'plugin' mecanism to allow optional features

 Alternatives